iricigor/FIFA2018/README.md

 You can install module in two ways:

-1. From PowerShell Gallery (preffered way, not implemented yet)
+1. From PowerShell Gallery (preferred way)

 ```PowerShell
 Install-Module FIFA2018 -Scope CurrentUser